dotswg/dots-architecture/draft-ietf-dots-architecture.md

 ~~~~~
 {: #fig-dots-gateway title="DOTS gateway"}

-The DOTS gateway performs full stack DOTS session termination and reorigination
+The DOTS gateway MUST perform full stack DOTS session termination and
-between its client and server side.
-The details of how this is achieved are
+reorigination between its client and server side.
+The details of how this is
-implementation specific.
-The DOTS protocol does not include any special features
+achieved are implementation specific.
+The DOTS protocol does not include any
-related to DOTS gateways, and hence from a DOTS perspective, whenever a DOTS
+special features related to DOTS gateways, and hence from a DOTS perspective,
-gateway is present, the DOTS session simply terminates/originates there.
+whenever a DOTS gateway is present, the DOTS session simply
+terminates/originates there.

 DOTS Agent Relationships {#agent-relationships}